GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 Examples of sites that may use this API include:

-- Office applications like word editors, spreadsheet apps, and slideshow creators.
+- Office applications like text editors, spreadsheet apps, and slideshow creators.
 - Graphics editors and drawing tools.
-- Game level design tools.
+- Video game level editor tools.

 ## Current status {: #status }